In the context of the city and the marketplace, students and faculty work as active citizens fully engaged as designers in real world contexts.

 The Journal of Design Strategies

-The Journal of Design Strategies is published annually by the School of Design Strategies at Parsons The New School for Design.
+The Journal of Design Strategies is published annually by the School of Design Strategies at Parsons School of Design.
 JDS is an international, peer reviewed journal committed to promoting cutting-edge research at the nexus of design, business, and social innovation.
 Both the Journal and the Stephan Weiss Lecture Series, with which the Journal is coordinated, are generously supported by the Karan-Weiss Foundation.

 Read the Journal of Design Stategies - Volume 6: Designing for Billions